A U.S. helicopter flies over Kabul (Rahmat Gul – AP) |

 President Biden introduced, in all probability in opposition to the recommendation of

-his senior navy management, that the
+his senior navy management, that the United States would withdraw all of

 its forces by the tip of August.
 I can’t say that I blame Biden for not listening

-to the identical generals who created absolutely the catastrophe that
+to the identical generals who created absolutely the catastrophe that Afghanistan has

 turn out to be.